-- National-Security Tariffs (on steel, aluminum)

-- Cases brought by EU and many others

-- EU, Canada, & Mexico cases settled by negotiation

-- Other cases status: panel composed

-- How will WTO rule?

-- If no, Trump will further blame WTO

-- If yes, other countries will use that excuse
+- National-Security Tariffs (on steel, aluminum) - Cases brought by EU and many others - EU, Canada, & Mexico cases settled by negotiation - Other cases status: panel composed - How did WTO rule? - Panel report in December 2022 found against the US - Said action was not "in time of war or other international emergency" - US appealed (but has blocked the Appellate Body)

-- WTO provision:
+WTO provision:

-- Article XXI: "[n]othing in this Agreement shall be construed . . . to prevent any contracting party from taking any action which it considers necessary for the protection of its essential security interests . . . taken in time of war or other emergency in international relations[.]"
+Article XXI: "[n]othing in this Agreement shall be construed . . . to prevent any contracting party from taking any action which it considers necessary for the protection of its essential security interests . . . taken in time of war or other emergency in international relations[.]"

-- National-Security Tariffs (on steel, aluminum)

-- Cases brought by EU and many others

-- EU, Canada, & Mexico cases settled by negotiation

-- Other cases status: panel composed

-- How will WTO rule?

-- If no, Trump will further blame WTO

-- If yes, other countries will use that excuse

-- WTO provision:

-- Article XXI: "[n]othing in this Agreement shall be construed . . . to prevent any contracting party from taking any action which it considers necessary for the protection of its essential security interests . . . taken in time of war or other emergency in international relations[.]"
+- National-Security Tariffs (on steel, aluminum) - Cases brought by EU and many others - EU, Canada, & Mexico cases settled by negotiation - Other cases status: panel composed - How did WTO rule? - Panel report in December 2022 found against the US - Said action was not "in time of war or other international emergency" - US appealed (but has blocked the Appellate Body) - WTO provision: - Article XXI: "[n]othing in this Agreement shall be construed . . . to prevent any contracting party from taking any action which it considers necessary for the protection of its essential security interests . . . taken in time of war or other emergency in international relations[.]"